home-assistant/home-assistant.io/source/_integrations/dormakaba_dkey.markdown

 Integrates Dormakaba dKey Bluetooth Low Energy connected locks into Home Assistant.

-The integration only supports connecting to the lock directly via Bluetooth, connecting via the Dormakaba dKey gateway is not supported.
+The integration only supports connecting to the lock directly via Bluetooth.
+Connecting via the Dormakaba dKey gateway is not supported.

 {% include integrations/config_flow.md %}